Home > Work > Specialists > Psychiatry in Saskatchewan

 Qualifications

-You must be eligible for a provisional or regular license with the College of Physicians and Surgeons of Saskatchewan (CPSS) to practice in Saskatchewan.
+You must be eligible for a provisional or regular licence with the College of Physicians and Surgeons of Saskatchewan to practise in the province.
 Requirements include:

-• Through the Practice Eligibility Route, a ruling letter confirming a pass standing on the Royal College certifying examination in primary specialty;
+• Through the Practice Eligibility Route, a ruling letter confirming a pass standing on the Royal College examination in primary specialty

 Additional qualifications may be required and are listed on each posting.